 Methods: This research project uses tasks from experimental cognitive psychology and psychophysics, as well as electro-encephalography (EEG), to test for differences between autistic and neurotypical people.

-Results: Preliminary results indicate both intact use of prior information in autism, as well as a perceptual style that depends less on the use of prior information.
-Results will be posted on the ARC website.
+Results: Results indicate both intact use of prior information in autism, as well as a perceptual style that depends less on the use of prior information.

 Importance: This work is relevant to both basic science (how does the autistic brain differ from the non-autistic brain?) and applied science (how might autism-friendly educational environments be designed?).